Nitmanica/Basketball_Shot_Analysis_Using_YOLO_/README.md

 Open to collaboration—feel free to submit issues or pull requests!

 📄 References
-More technical details, visualizations, and supporting literature are available in the report.pdf file attached in this repository.
+More technical details, visualizations, and supporting literature are available in the pdf file attached in this repository.